python/mypy/docs/source/running_mypy.rst

 When you import a module, mypy may report that it is unable to follow the import.

-This could happen if the code is importing a non-existant module or if the code is importing a library that does not use type hints.
+This could happen if the code is importing a non-existent module or if the code is importing a library that does not use type hints.
 Specifically, the library is neither declared to be a :ref:`PEP 561 compliant package <installed-packages>` nor has registered